SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 #### To add an asset to a new or existing widget

 On the **Configuration** tab of the widget editor, select the check boxes of the desired asset under **Asset selection**.
 Click **Save** to add the asset to the widget.
 You can select a single device or a whole group of devices, indicated by a folder icon.
-For details on selecting child devices within groups, see [To select child devices within groups as asset](#asset-groups).
+For details on selecting child devices, see [To select child devices within groups as asset](#asset-groups).

 If you want to edit an asset of a widget, open the widget editor and click **Clear**.
 This clears the previous asset collection.
 Select the new desired asset and click **Save**.